On this page:

 Transfer of responsibilities for planning Victoria's shared network

-This change has been made through legislative reforms put forward by the Victorian Government, which were passed by Parliament in November 2025.
+This change has been made through legislative reforms put forward by the Victorian Government, which were passed by Parliament in September 2025.

 The reforms are part of the Victorian Transmission Investment Framework, which is reshaping how transmission is planned and developed in Victoria, as it transitions to renewable energy.